TrecApps/TcAnagame/README.md

 Command: `./vcpkg install glfw3:x64-windows` (Note: If you are focused on Building a 32-bit Version, omit the `:x64-windows` from the command
 Dependency Name (Folder Name to copy to): `GLFW`

+#### GLEW

+This Dependency is used to ensure that OpenGL shaders can be referenced in code

+Command: `./vcpkg install glew:x64-windows` (Note: If you are focused on Building a 32-bit Version, omit the `:x64-windows` from the command
+Dependency Name (Folder Name to copy to): `GLEW`

 #### FreeType 2.0

 This Dependency is being used to Provide Text Management support